 - Mental or emotional problems: Certain psychological conditions may increase your desire to scratch your anal area.

 - Trauma: An object put inside your anus may cause skin tears and anal itching.

 How is anal itching diagnosed?

-Your caregiver will ask your signs and symptoms and when they started.
+Your healthcare provider will ask your signs and symptoms and when they started.
 Tell him if you have other medical problems, infections, or allergies.
 Tell him if you are taking any medicines.
 He may also ask about any changes in your bowel movements, and how you clean your anal area.
 He may look for any skin problems in your anal area.
 He may also check your rectum by inserting a gloved finger into your anus.
 You may also need any of the following:

 - Lab tests: You may need blood tests to check your health.
-The results can also help caregivers check for conditions that may be causing your symptoms.
+The results can also help healthcare providers check for conditions that may be causing your symptoms.
 Small samples of your bowel movement or a skin swab may be sent for testing.
 The tests may show if you have an infection.